-Once you have hired an attorney to represent you in an enforcement case there are some steps that you should work with your attorney to complete prior to actually filing the paperwork with the clerk of your court.
-I realize that if you are owed child support you may not want to wait another minute to have the judge address the violations of the Divorce Decree by your ex-spouse.
+Once you have hired an attorney to represent you in an enforcement case, there are some steps that you should work with your attorney to complete before actually filing the paperwork with the clerk of your court.
+I realize that if you are owed child support, you may not want to wait another minute to have the judge address the violations of the Divorce Decree by your ex-spouse.

 The reason for doing this is simple.
-It is unlikely that you remember every aspect of your divorcecase even if it occurred just a few years prior.
-Legal matters all sort of blend together and if you were represented in your divorce by an attorney it’s possible that he or she provided you with information and updates that were more general more than specific.
+It is unlikely that you remember every aspect of your divorce case, even if it occurred just a few years prior.
+Legal matters all sort of blend together, and if you were represented in your divorce by an attorney, it's possible that they provided you with information and updates that were more general than specific.

-In this case, you will not be able to provide the sort of history to your current attorney that is necessary for him or her to make a full assessment of what has occurred in the past.
+In this case, you will not be able to provide the sort of history to your current attorney that is necessary for them to make a full assessment of what has occurred in the past.

 Understand your Divorce Decree Backwards and Forwards

-In your initial consultation and any supplemental meeting with your family law attorney, it is good practice to bring your Final Decree of Divorce for him or her to review.
-The reason for this is that your attorney should be able to review the portion of the Order that you are attempting to enforce and determine whether or not it is even enforceable.
+In your initial consultation and any supplemental meeting with your family law attorney, it is good practice to bring your Final Decree of Divorce for them to review.
+The reason for this is that your attorney should be able to check the portion of the Order that you are attempting to enforce and determine whether or not it is even enforceable.

-It is not clear how your ex-spouse was to pay the child support to you there will likely be difficulty in convincing your judge to hold him or her accountable for failure to pay timely and full child support payments.
+It is unclear how your ex-spouse was to pay the child support to you; there will likely be difficulty convincing your judge to hold them accountable for failure to deliver timely and complete child support payments.

-Let’s discuss this topic a little more in terms of what is enforcement in a family law order and what is not.
-There are multiple ways that an order could be read as unenforceable, but for our purposes, I’d like to focus on the one that you would be most likely to see in your enforcement case.
+Let's discuss this topic more regarding Enforcement in a family law order and what is not.
+There are multiple ways that an order could be read as unenforceable, but for our purposes, I'd like to focus on the one you would be most likely to see in your enforcement case.

-Understanding these limitations can provide you with information that could influence your decision as to whether or not to file an enforcement in the first place if you are seeking jail time as a punishment for your ex-spouse’s violations.
+Understanding these limitations can provide you with information that could influence your decision whether or not to file Enforcement in the first place if you are seeking jail time as a punishment for your ex-spouse's violations.

 Not enforceable: language in an order that is not clear

-If the Order that you assert your spouse is in violation of does not specifically state what your ex-spouse is being ordered to do and how he or she is expected to do it then jail time is not possible as a punishment for having failed to do whatever you are asserting was not done.
+Suppose the Order you assert your spouse violates does not explicitly state what your ex-spouse is being ordered to do and how they are expected to do it.
+In that case, jail time is not possible as a punishment for failing to do whatever you assert was not done.

 Drafting the actual motion for Enforcement

-Make no mistake that your attorney will be responsible for drafting any paperwork to be filed in court.
-With that said, you may not be in a position to hire an attorney at any given time and knowledge of how to do so may be incredibly relevant to you, then.
+Make no mistake that your attorney will be responsible for drafting any paperwork filed in court.
+With that said, you may not be in a position to hire an attorney at any given time, and knowledge of how to do so may be incredibly relevant to you then.

-Otherwise, simply knowing what you and your attorney need to assert in your motion and later prove in court can be helpful in framing your case so that you understand the issues better.
+Otherwise, simply knowing what you and your attorney need to assert in your motion and later prove in court can help frame your case to understand the issues better.

-In a straightforward and concise manner, your enforcement motion must state the specific portion or portions of your Final Decree of Divorce that your ex-spouse has violated.
-Most of the time this is done by literally copying and pasting portions of the Divorce Decree into the Motion for Enforcement.
+Straightforwardly and concisely, your enforcement motion must state the specific portion or portions of your Final Decree of Divorce that your ex-spouse has violated.
+This is done most of the time by literally copying and pasting parts of the Divorce Decree into the Motion for Enforcement.

 Further, the violations must be detailed individually.
-How your spouse violated the provisions you are stating that he or she did must be laid out.
-If you have been journaling or logging the violations then all your diligence will pay off in this area.
+How your spouse violated the provisions you are stating that they did must be laid out.
+If you have been journaling or logging the violations, all your diligence will pay off in this area.

-If you are asking a court to address violations regarding missed child support payments then you will need to include the amount owed to you, the amount actually paid and the difference between those two numbers as well.
+If you are asking a court to address violations regarding missed child support payments, you will need to include the amount owed to you, the amount paid, and the difference between those two numbers.

 The last thing on this subject that I would like to mention is that careful drafting is necessary.
-If you fail to state issues in your motion that are important to your case you cannot raise them for the first time in the hearing.
-If we look back at the point I made earlier about an enforcement being a part civil, part criminal case, it is necessary that your ex-spouse know what he or she is facing in terms of allegations ahead of time.
+If you fail to state issues in your motion that are important to your case, you cannot raise them for the first time in the hearing.
+If we look back at the point I made earlier about Enforcement being a part civil, part criminal case, it is necessary that your ex-spouse know what they are facing in terms of allegations ahead of time.
 Raising those issues for the first time in a hearing is not allowed.

 Questions about the early stages of an enforcement case?
 Contact the Law Office of Bryan Fagan

-Preparing diligently for an enforcement proceeding is essential to your receiving the results you desire.
-The attorneys with the Law Office of Bryan Fagan, PLLC understand this fact and emphasize proper preparation with our clients and staff.
+Preparing diligently for an enforcement proceeding is essential to receiving the results you desire.
+The attorneys with the Law Office of Bryan Fagan, PLLC, understand this fact and emphasize proper preparation with our clients and staff.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"